 Job Outlook

-Employment of human resources specialists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of human resources specialists is projected to grow 8 percent from 2023 to 2033, faster than the average for all occupations.